-Some people living with epilepsy have adopted the ketogenic diet to control their seizures.
 The ketogenic diet is a high-fat eating plan that severely restricts carbohydrates, typically to 50 grams per day or less.
 For reference, many dietary associations recommend adults get 200 to 300 grams of carbohydrates per day.
 By limiting carbohydrates, the ketogenic diet shifts your body from relying on glucose (sugar) to fat for energy.
-After the body has run out of stored glucose, it starts to convert fat into an energy source called ketones, producing a state in the body called ketosis.
+After the body has run out of stored glucose, it starts to convert fat into an energy source called ketone bodies, or ketones, producing a state in the body called ketosis.
 Many people with epilepsy find that running on ketones instead of glucose provides better seizure control.

-MyEpilepsyTeam members have shared their questions about and experiences with a ketogenic diet.
+The MyEpilepsyTeam message boards are filled with people who live with epilepsy sharing their questions about and experiences with a ketogenic diet.
 One member asked, “Has anyone ever tried the ketogenic diet to help stop having seizures?
-I don’t want to keep taking more medication, and in the future, I want to have more children, but my doctor said I would need to stop taking the medication I am now.
+I don’t want to keep taking more medication, and in the future, I want to have more children, but my doctor said I would need to stop taking the medication I am on now.
 I would like to try this as an alternative to meds.”

 So is the ketogenic diet a cure-all for epilepsy?
 Here is the latest research, along with real-life stories from MyEpilepsyTeam members.

 A classic ketogenic diet requires specific ratios of the three macronutrients: carbohydrates, protein, and fat.
-In the ketogenic diet, the vast majority of calories, up to 90 percent, should come from fat.
-Protein and carbohydrates together should make up no more than 10 percent of total caloric intake, with about 4 percent from carbohydrates and 6 percent from protein.
+In the ketogenic diet, up to 90 percent of calories should come from fat.
+Protein and carbohydrates should make up no more than 10 percent of total caloric intake, with about 4 percent from carbohydrates and 6 percent from protein.

 Sticking to a ketogenic diet can be complicated, especially at first.
 Meeting with a dietitian who specializes in ketogenic diets is essential to making sense of the numbers and translating the guidelines into a realistic meal plan.